 2.2.
-University-Wide 12-Credit Requirement
+UNIVERSITY-WIDE 12-CREDIT REQUIREMENT AND GPA CLARIFICATION

-Students need to be aware of the University's requirement that a minimum of 12 credit hours of coursework at the 2000- or 3000-level (excluding Independent Study, Directed Study, Thesis and Teaching credits) must be completed with an earned grade of B or better (note: not a B average but rather a grade of B or better) in order to qualify for the Master's Degree.
-Ideally, students will meet the 12-credit requirement on the basis of the courses taken for the Ph.D.
+The University requires that a minimum of 12 credit hours of coursework at the 2000- or 3000-level (excluding Independent Study, Directed Study, Thesis and Teaching credits) must be completed with an earned grade of B or better (note: not a B average but rather a grade of B or better in each course) in order to qualify for the Master's Degree.
+Ideally, students will meet the 12-credit requirement on the basis of the core courses taken for the Ph.D.
 Preliminary Examination.
-If not, additional 2000- or 3000-level coursework should be taken, which may include but is not limited to core courses.
+The 12-credit requirement may include, but is not limited to, core courses.
 Students who do not satisfy this 12-credit requirement are not eligible to receive the Master's Degree.